 Tips, tricks and ideas for converting presentations for online delivery

-ACHPER NSW are currently in the process of converting our traditional face to face delivery mode to an online delivery mode.
+ACHPER NSW are currently in the process of converting our traditional face to face delivery mode to a hybrid delivery model.
+This is in recognition of the difficulties some regional and remote teachers have in attending face to face workshops in Sydney.
 To support our valued presenters we have put together this page of tips and tricks and how-to videos for working in Zoom.

 Tip 1: Provide opportunities for interaction with the participants